-This circular African mask, says Junior, has a crenellated border, with hollowed-out eyes topped with protruding conical pupils, it has a rectangular mouth in which was chiseled a teeth, in reference to the traditional image of teeth among young people.
-Reduced animal ears are shown on the rounded horns.
+This reduced version of the African mask, flat and circular, the least important in the hierarchy of African masks of the Goli, is surrounded by a thin decorative border, with hollowed eyes surmounted by protruding pupils, and its mouth forms a rectangle in which appears a dentition traditionally lined in young people.
 The female kplekple mask, according to some authors (African Barbier-Mueller Masks, p.116) is said to be red.
-Vogel Baule) however indicates that in the Baoulé version of the Goli the male mask is painted red, and the feminine in black.
+Vogel (Baule) indicates, however, that in the Baoulé version of the Goli the male mask is painted red, and the feminine in black.
 It is likely that this allocation varies from village to village.
-Metal inlays.
+Abraded carmine patina.

 Watch the video

-Dedicating the manifestation of a series of family masks Goli, this circular mask with rounded horns evoking the antelope, is considered in some cases as a male mask, kplekple yassoua or yaswa , as opposed to the kplekple bla feminine.
-He appears briefly during the day and into the evening to announce the arrival of his relatives as the goli glin or kpwan.
-Its glossy patina is black and beige.
-It was during events such as epidemics or funerals that its manifestation took place among the Wans and the Baoulé, in order to reconcile the favors of the spirits of the 'amwin' providers of prosperity, health or safety.
+Dedicating the manifestation of a series of masks of the family " Goli ", this circular mask with rounded horns evoking the antelope, appears briefly during the day and then in the evening to announce the coming of his relatives in the guise of goli glin or kpwan.
+It was during events such as epidemics or funerals that its manifestation took place among the Wans and the Baoulé of Côte d'Ivoire, in order to reconcile the favors of the spirits "amwin" providers of prosperity, health or security.
 Today, it appears at festive events, the Goli gradually replacing all other masked dances, whether sacred or entertainment.

 This item is sold with its certificate of authenticity